About HDMI Forum, Inc.

 For more information, please visit www.hdmiforum.org.

-HDMI 2.0b, which is backwards compatible with earlier versions of the HDMI specification, is the most recent update of the HDMI specification.
+HDMI 2.0b Specification is backwards compatible with earlier versions of the HDMI specification.
 It also enables key enhancements to support market requirements for enhancing the consumer video and audio experience.

 What are the key advanced features enabled by HDMI 2.0b?